strategicdata/pmhc-mds-spec/doc/faqs/concepts-processes/data-definitions.rst

 No. See response to :ref:`Exclusion-of-non-clinical-time`.

-As stated in the Overview paper, Service contacts are defined as “the provision of a service by a PHN commissioned mental health service provider for a client where the nature of the service would normally warrant a dated entry in the clinical record of the client and:
+As stated in the `Overview paper <https://www.pmhc-mds.com/doc/pmhc-mds-overview-20160916.pdf>`_, Service contacts are defined as “the provision of a service by a PHN commissioned mental health service provider for a client where the nature of the service would normally warrant a dated entry in the clinical record of the client and: